1adore1/pop-the-ball-game/README.md

 # Pop The Ball Game

 This project demonstrates a simple hand-tracking game where balls fall from the top of the screen, and the player's task is to "pop" them using their hands, tracked by a webcam.
-The game utilizes OpenCV for video capture and MediaPipe for hand tracking.

 ### Installation

-To run the game, you'll need to have Python installed along with the required libraries:

 1. Clone the repository:
 ```